Fabrice-64/papounet_super_diet/README.md

 # Purpose
 This web application offers the user to look for food items with better nutritional properties.
+The main purpose of this project is to focus on password change by the user.

 # Main Functionalities
 - The user can create an account in order to get a better experience